HomeOnMars/projektoOmnijo/OmniCentro/Bulteno.md

 The island has a size of approximately Iceland, i.e. $\sim 100 \, 000 \, \mathrm{km}^2$.

-For more details, see the history of Omnijo in the [history](#la-historio-the-history) section below.
+For more details, see [the history of Omnijo](../OmniCentro/Historio.md#la-historio).

 ### Fonrakonta Bulteno